What is a TXDOT/TXDMV Number?

 Do I Need a TxDOT Number?

-- You operate a commercial motor vehicle (or a combination of vehicles) with a gross weight, registered weight, or gross weight rating exceeding 26,000 pounds.
+- You operate a commercial motor vehicle or a combination of vehicles with a gross weight, registered weight or gross vehicle weight rating (GVWR) over 26,000 pounds

 - You transport hazardous materials that require placarding.